Camila Cabello, Shawn Mendes & More To Perform Alongside Taylor Swift, Missy Elliott For MTV’s 2019 ‘VMAs’s

 “The pop star is nominated for a whopping 10 awards at this year’s show, split between her whimsical ‘ME!’ and colorful ‘You Need to Calm Down’ videos.
 That places her at the front of the pack, tied with fellow 10-time 2019 nominee and pop titan, Ariana Grande.”

-Meanwhile, newcomers to the VMAs onstage performing scene include Rosalía, Bad Bunny, J Balvin, Lizzo and Lil Nas X.
+Meanwhile, newcomers to the VMAs onstage performing scene include Rosalía, Bad Bunny, J Balvin, Lizzo, and Lil Nas X.

 Watch the 2019 Video Music Awards when the annual MTV show airs live from New Jersey’s Prudential Center on August 26 at 9 p.m.
 ET/PT.